Associate PI Scheme - FAQs

 I am a Chief Investigator or member of staff based within a CTU, and I would like my study to take part in the scheme.
 How do I organise this?

-3. Your application will be checked against our study eligibility criteria, and then approval will be sought from 2 parties:
+3. We will check your application against our study eligibility criteria, and will then seek approval from 2 parties:

 Does the Research Ethics Committee (REC) need to be informed that a study is joining the scheme?